 The Fast Track Rule Change Process is a shorter process that normally takes around five weeks to complete and is used when the proposal:

 - is of a minor or procedural nature; or

 - is required to correct a manifest error; or

 - is urgently required and:

 - for WEM Rule Change Proposals, is essential for the safe, effective and reliable operation of the market or the SWIS; or

 - for GSI Rule Change Proposals, is essential for the effective operation of the GBB.

 The Rule Change Panel’s decision on whether to accept a Rule Change Proposal, and its reasons, will be published together with a time and date when the accepted Amending Rules will come into force.

-If the Rule Change Proposal relates to a Protected Provision (see clause 2.8.13 of the Market Rules or subrule 142(2) of the GSI Rules), the Rule Change Panel must seek the Minister for Energy's approval.
+If the Rule Change Proposal relates to a Protected Provision (see clause 2.8.13 of the WEM Rules or subrule 142(2) of the GSI Rules), the Rule Change Panel must seek the Minister for Energy's approval.